camwestwood/xapi/recipes/studyapps/target-update.md

 ### Object

-The object should be the target that has been completed.
+The object should be the target that is being updated, extensions carry new or updated values.

-### Example
+### Entity Example:

 ``` javascript
 "object": {